 Now let’s focus on a company that believes it is operating only in their home state.
 The company owned trucks go through many states to deliver goods to their ultimate destinations.
 Based on nexus standards this business would only need to file a business tax return in the home state, right?

 Nexus is created in more than half of all states if company owned trucks are used to deliver or pickup goods.
-These are: AL, AZ, AR, CA, CO, DE, DC, FL, GA, HI, KY, LA, MD, MI, MN, MS, MO, MT, NE, NH, NJ, NY, NC, ND, OK, PA, RI, TX and WV.
+These are: AL, AZ, AR, CA, CO, DE, DC, FL, GA, HI, KY, LA, MD, MI, MN, MS, MO, MT, NE, NH, NJ, NC, ND, OK, PA, RI, TX and WV.

 The following states create nexus if company owned trucks are merely passing through the state without delivering or picking up goods: AL, AZ, CO, FL, ID, IL, IN, IA, LA, MD, MA, MI, MO, MT, NM, ND, OK, OR, UT and VA.
 Most of these states base the nexus on the number of times a year the truck drives through that state.
 For example, a truck would need to pass through IL more than 6 times per year to create nexus in IL.